vinayakjaas/exospherehost/README.md

 </a>

 ### Satellite
-Satellites are the core building blocks for exosphere.They are lego blocks designed for a specific purpose: you can connect them together to create complex systems in a matter of minutes without worrying about the underlying infrastructure.
+Satellites are the core building blocks for exosphere.
+They are lego blocks designed for a specific purpose: you can connect them together to create complex systems in a matter of minutes without worrying about the underlying infrastructure.

 They are pre-implemented serverless functions highly optimized for workflows and high volume batch processing, optimized for cost, reliability, developer velocity and ease of use.

-Our inhouse optimization for workflowss and batch processing can lead to significant cost savings, for example you can expect a cost per token saving of about 50-75% on LLMs like DeepSeek R1 70B, Gemma 3 27B, etc.
+Our in-house optimization for workflows and batch processing can lead to significant cost savings, for example you can expect a cost per token saving of about 50-75% on LLMs like DeepSeek R1 70B, Gemma 3 27B, etc.

 Each of these satellites must satisfy the following properties: